DSprtn/GTFO_VR_Plugin/README.md

 ## A plugin to add full roomscale virtual reality support to your favorite game!

-### As of the newest update the game uses a different compiler and the mod will require a significant rewrite to support a new framework.
-The new version is currently being worked on!
+### As of the R4 update the game uses the il2cpp compiler which sadly makes it impossible to get the VR mod working again.
+If the developers decide to switch back to Mono I will resume work on it, until then all we can do is complain to the devs.

 Active trello board (upcoming features and ongoing work) - https://trello.com/b/zSk7bBMS/gtfovr